-- Look for a different day care.
-Just because this day care wasn’t a fit, doesn’t mean there’s not a day care that will work.
+- Look for a different daycare.
+Just because this daycare wasn’t a fit, doesn’t mean there’s not a daycare that will work.
 Different breeds and temperaments enjoy different forms of play.

 - Try a dog park.
 Some dogs only need to run around and play for twenty or thirty minutes.
 After that, they tire and can get cranky.
 Being in a daycare for several hours might just be too much for them.
 A short trip to the dog park with their favorite human may be all the interaction they need.

-- Schedule a doggie play date.
+- Schedule a doggy play date.
 Do you have a friend with a similar-sized or twin-tempered pup?
 Set up a play date in the back yard.
 Your dogs get exercise and socialization, while you can catch up over coffee.

 - Try a dog walker or sitter.
 Lots of dogs prefer the comfort and privacy of lounging in their own home.
 If you’re out for the day, your pup might simply need someone to come by and give them a walk to take care of business and make sure everything is okay and then back snoozing on their favorite rug.

 - Move on.
-Maybe your dog simply doesn’t like day care, and there’s nothing you can do to change that.
+Maybe your dog simply doesn’t like daycare, and there’s nothing you can do to change that.
 Robin Bennett, a renowned dog trainer says, “Far too often we try to force our pets into environments they may not like.
 And when we do, the dog suffers.”
 Not every dog likes off-leash play.

-For example, I have a bulldog.
+For example, I have a Bulldog.
 She can be overly focused on one dog and not get the hint that the dog doesn’t want to play with her.
 It doesn’t always go over well.
-They’re called bullies, after all.
+They’re called “bullies,” after all.
 When one daycare couldn’t handle her, I was upset and thought it was the end of daycare for my pup.
-A few days later, I found a new daycare that understands the needs of bulldogs (they have eleven who visit regularly).
+A few days later, I found a new daycare that understands the needs of Bulldogs (they have eleven who visit regularly).
 They also are a few miles closer and a few dollars cheaper.
 Best of all, she loves it there.
 So maybe it worked out for the best.